tier4/caret_doc/docs/installation/installation.md

 | Python3            | 3.10.x            |

 The recent version, after v0.3.0, of CARET supports only the combination of ROS 2 Humble and Ubuntu 22.04.
 If you want to run CARET on ROS 2 Galactic and Ubuntu 20.04, please refer to [documents for v0.2.3](https://tier4.github.io/caret_doc/refs-tags-v0.2.3/tutorials/installation/)
+We have added an experimental implementation to work with iron.
+To install for iron, open `for iron` in the Installation section below and follow the instructions.

 ## Installation